 Despite the fact that firms are increasing their investments in cybersecurity protection for their networks, breaches are still occurring.
 In response to this, many companies are seeing the value in proactive cyber defense, which is quickly becoming a standard for organizations.
-One way to bolster defenses is to test current defense-in-depth in real-world conditions through attack simulation; this is where Violet comes in.
-Violet it the only cloud-based breach and attack simulation technology (BAS technology) on the market.
+One way to bolster defenses is to test current defense-in-depth in real-world conditions through attack simulation; this is where the Threatcare Suite comes in.
+The Suite has the only cloud-based breach and attack simulation technology (BAS technology) on the market.

 It’s important to understand how an attacker could get through existing system defenses.
 Attackers look for organizational, procedural and technical flaws and weaknesses they can exploit in order to gain access to sensitive data via increasingly sophisticated cyber attacks.
 Even if security teams have a comprehensive knowledge and understanding of the level of threats that could exist against their systems, their software in place (security stack) may not be working without them even knowing it.
 The only way to test if defenses are working is through an attack simulation.